Policy as code

 You can exclude packages that are already cached in your Cloudsmith workspace from the policy scope:

-• Via the web app: By unchecking the Apply to packages already in use option in the Edit policy view.
+• Via the web app: By leaving the Apply to packages already in use option unchecked in the Edit policy view.

 • Via the API: By setting the include_local_packages variable to false in your Rego policy logic.